hmcts/ops-runbooks/network/palos/connecting.md

 To access these Palos you will need add a rule to allow connectivity from your IP address to the Palo on port 443.
 You can add a rule by going to the VMs via one of the links below and adding an inbound rule on the Networking tab.

 1. Create the NSG rule to allow your IP on port 443.
-(Example below)
+(Example and links to VMs below)
-2. Either retrieve the IP address of the Palo VM via the links below or the AZ cli
+2. Retrieve the url of the Palo VM you want to connect to via the 'Virtual machines' section below.
 3. (skip in production which is SSO enabled) Retrieve the admin password from the relevant key vault:
     ```
     # Sandbox